 What do you call someone from Holland and the Netherlands?

 Actually, in Dutch (and in English), you’d call someone from Holland a Hollander.
 This only applies to people from Noord Holland and Zuid Holland.
 Someone from the Netherlands is called Dutch although you’d say in Dutch Nederlander.
-That fact that we call people from the Netherlands Dutch in English has historical roots.
+The fact that we call people from the Netherlands Dutch in English has historical roots.
 Dutch shares a linguistic past with Germany, so English speakers used to group them together using the word for “nation” in old English.

 That said, some groups in the Netherlands will typically identify themselves first as from a specific province.
 For instance, we met a couple from Friesland (up in the North of the Netherlands) who identified as Frisian.
-Friesland has historically had a distinct culture identity and language although it’s part of the Netherlands.
+Friesland has historically had a distinct cultural identity and language although it’s part of the Netherlands.